tevans-3/escape-tab/README.md

 # escape-tab
 An escape room in a browser tab.
-Solve 3 competition math problems in order to exit the tab.
+Solve 3 competition math problems in order to exit.

 ## How It Works
-Uses this person's [CITATION] web-scraping script to fetch every past American Mathematics Competition problem from the Art of Problem Solving's website, and then converts each problem to an html fragment using Latex.js.
-Problems are selected at random from the bank of html fragments.
+Pulls AMC10,12, and AIME problems from a bank (scraped from AOPS' website) and then converts each problem to an html fragment using katex.
+Problems are selected at random, 3 at a time.

 Uses the PointerClick API to disable your operating system's native cursor.
 A "Problem Solved" count is incremented for each one of your successful solves.
-When you hit 10 solved problems, your cursor functionality is restored and you're free to leave.
+When you hit 3 solved problems, your cursor functionality is restored and you're free to leave.
 Or to play again :P

+(It's very easy to escape the room if you actually want; you don't really need to surrender your cursor.
+This is mainly just a way to "force" yourself to do a few competition math problems.)